64kramsystem/saveriomiroddi.github.io/_posts/2019-03-25-An-in-depth-dbas-guide-to-migrating-a-mysql-database-from-the-utf8-to-the-utf8mb4-charset.md

 }
 ```

-The changes above will cause the following statement to be issued on the first connection:
+The change above will cause the following statement to be issued on the first connection:

 ```sql
 SET NAMES utf8mb4 # Rails also sets other variables here.